cap-js/docs/guides/using-services.md

 <div class="impl node">

-For Node.js you can change the destination lookup behavior using the [`selectionStrategy`](https://sap.github.io/cloud-sdk/docs/js/features/connectivity/destination#multi-tenancy) property for the [destination options](#use-destinations-with-node-js).
+You can change the destination lookup behavior using the [`selectionStrategy`](https://sap.github.io/cloud-sdk/docs/js/features/connectivity/destination#multi-tenancy) property for the [destination options](#use-destinations-with-node-js).

 With the value `alwaysProvider` you can ensure that the destination is always read from your provider subaccount.
 With that you ensure that a subscriber cannot overwrite your destination.